Frequently Asked Questions

 Where does Goodwill operate?

 Goodwill’s service area covers twenty counties throughout South Texas.
-Goodwill currently operates 19 stores with donation stations, an online store, 10 donation stations, two learning centers, two distribution centers, and has commercial contracts throughout South Texas.
+Goodwill currently operates 18 stores with donation stations, an online store, a clearance store, nine donation stations, two learning centers, two distribution centers, and has commercial contracts throughout South Texas.

 Why does Goodwill exist?